UDIVs/Taxi_Fare_Prediction/README.md

 | latitude_of_dropoff   | Latitude of the taxi ride dropoff                         |

-Discarding Redundant Variables: Given below variables have been dropped which are not relevant or have been used in deriving new variables before model building.

-1. Dummy Variable Creation: Machine Learning Algorithms cannot work on object type datatypes so for that reason we have created dummies for categorical variables.
+- Dummy Variable Creation: Machine Learning Algorithms cannot work on object type datatypes so for that reason we have created dummies for categorical variables.
 We created dummy of time of day and day.
 Also, we created other variables such as Is\_weekend, Is\_starting\_of\_month etc for better analysis.

-1. Splitting the data into train and test: Split the data into train and test datasets and feed it into our model.
+- Splitting the data into train and test: Split the data into train and test datasets and feed it into our model.
 Here we have split the data into 80% train and 20% test.
 The training and testing dataset consist of 39155 rows and 9789 rows correspondingly with 23 Columns in both datasets.
 Below is the list of final variables in training and testing dataset.

 | Table-4: Final list of variables used in Model |                     |                      |
 |------------------------------------------------|---------------------|----------------------|